 You don’t need to do a loading phase and can simply start taking five grams a day and continue to do so indefinitely.
 The loading phase may be useful if you have never taken creatine before or haven’t taken it in a while and want to restore creatine levels as quickly as possible or to increase levels rapidly.

 Five grams a day mixed in hot water or tea is the best way to consume creatine for maximum absorption and to avoid any GI distress.
-The latter is generally due to consuming poor quality creatine supplements but can still happen even with high-quality options such as Creapure.
+The latter is generally due to consuming poor-quality creatine supplements but can still happen even with high-quality options such as Creapure.
 Mixing Creapure in hot water or tea will ensure it is completely dissolved and more amenable for maximum absorption.

 Finally, creatine is useful for both men and women.